 \subsection{Taming TGPSSM with Constrained Optimization}

-Algorithm \ref{alg_tgpssm1} jointly optimizes the parameters $\btheta$ and $\bzeta$.
-However, a local optimal with high ELBO (likelihood) does not necessarily imply that the model has learned informative latent state space representations of the underlying system \cite{alemi2018fixing}.
-Similar works in the area of variational autoencode (VAE) address this issue by introducing heuristic weighting schedules, e.g., $\beta$-VAEs \cite{sikka2019closer} where hand-crafted annealing of KL-terms is often used to achieve the desired performance.
-However, such solutions are not robust to changes in model architecture or dataset \cite{klushyn2019learning}.
-Another line of work resorts to the constrained optimization framework that reformulate the VAE objective function as the Lagrangian of a constrained optimization problem \cite{klushyn2019learning}.
-Inspired by this line of work, we transfer the idea to our TGPSSM and propose a constrained optimization framework to learn more informative state space representations and underlying system dynamics.
+Note that Algorithm \ref{alg_tgpssm1} optimizes both the parameters $\btheta$ and $\bzeta$ simultaneously.
+However, a local optimal obtained from maximizing the ELBO does not necessarily imply that the model has learned an appropriate latent state-space representations of the underlying system \cite{alemi2018fixing}.
+Similar works in the area of variational autoencoder (VAE) address this issue by introducing heuristic weighting schedules, e.g., $\beta$-VAEs \cite{higgins2016beta}, where hand-crafted annealing of KL-terms is often used to achieve the desired performance.
+However, such solutions are sensitive to changes in model architecture and/or dataset \cite{knoblauch2022optimization}.
+Another line of work reformulates the VAE objective function as the Lagrangian of a constrained optimization problem \cite{klushyn2019learning}.
+Inspired by this, we propose a constrained optimization framework to learn more informative TGPSSM representations of the underlying system dynamics.

 For ease of discussion in the sequel, we denote the data reconstruction term, $\sum_{t=1}^T \E_{q(\x_{t})} \left[\log p(\y_t \vert \x_t)\right]$ (Eq.~(\ref{eq:term1}) in the ELBO), as $\mathcal{R}$.
-To learn a good state space representation that is able to reconstruct the observed data $\y_{1:T}$, we add an additional constraint on $\mathcal{R}$ to control the state space learning behavior.
+To learn a good state-space representation that is able to reconstruct the observed data $\y_{1:T}$, we add an additional constraint on $\mathcal{R}$ to control the learning behavior.
 More specifically, we solve the following constrained optimization problem:

-where $\mathcal{R}_0$ is the desired observation reconstruction quality.
-Note that compared to the unconstrained optimization $\max_{\btheta, \bzeta} \operatorname{ELBO}$ solved by Algorithm \ref{alg_tgpssm1}, the constrained optimization problem formulated in Eq.~(\ref{eq:CO_ELBO}) can be interpreted as narrowing down the solution space of $\{\btheta, \bzeta\}$ by the additional constraint on the data reconstruction term.
-Thus, the resulting ELBO is guaranteed to be the valid lower bound of the model evidence.
+where $\mathcal{R}_0$ is the desired quality of observation reconstruction.
+The constraint on $\mathcal{R}$ serves as a guide for the inference network to learn the latent states that can accurately reconstruct the observations.
+This, in turn, provides a sound foundation for learning the underlying system dynamics.
+For further insights on how to empirically choose an appropriate value of $\mathcal{R}_0$, we refer the reader to Appendix~\ref{subsec:selection_R0_appx}.
+Note that compared to the unconstrained optimization problem, $\max_{\btheta, \bzeta} \operatorname{ELBO}$, solved by Algorithm \ref{alg_tgpssm1}, the constrained optimization problem formulated in Eq.~(\ref{eq:CO_ELBO}) can be interpreted as narrowing down the solution space of $\{\btheta, \bzeta\}$ by imposing an additional constraint on the data reconstruction term.
+As a result, once the constrained optimization problem is successfully solved, the resulting ELBO can still be guaranteed to be a valid lower bound of the model evidence.